iExecBlockchainComputing/iexec-sdk/README.md

 # OPTIONS
 # --chain <chainName>
 # --user <address>
-iexec dataset init # init new dataset iexec dataset init --encrypted # init new dataset and folders for dataset encryption iexec dataset deploy # deploy new dataset iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset
+iexec dataset init # init the dataset template iexec dataset init --encrypted # init the dataset template and create the folders for dataset encryption iexec dataset deploy # deploy the dataset on the blockchain iexec dataset publish # publish an datasetorder to make your dataset publicly available on the marketplace (use options to manage access) iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset